 Raymond will be presenting his work “Multiple bumps enhance robustness to noise in continuous attractor networks” at the Society for Neuroscience Global Connectome.
 Visit him virtually at 11:00 am US Pacific Time on 11 January 2021.

-Raymond, an undergraduate from University of California, Berkeley, joins the group as an intern.
+Raymond, an undergraduate from University of California, Berkeley, officially joins the group as an intern.
+He has been working with Louis since March.
 He is studying how noise in continuous attractor networks produce errors in path integration and methods of suppressing these errors.
 Welcome!

 Welcome to the Neural Circuits and Computations Unit!
 Louis is excited to start his own research group in computational neuroscience at RIKEN Center for Brain Science.
 More to come soon.